Aviation Lies, The Biggest Ones You Once Believed Was True.

 Mile high club

 A very controversial topic that is full of wild eyed speculation.
-It is considered a fantasy nuance of transportation but does not happen as much as you think.
+The mile high club is considered a fantasy nuance of transportation but does not happen as much as you think.

 Could anything be wrongFlying for the airlinesGot the trafficGreatest lies in aviationLost my jet keysMile high clubNever busted minimumsRight at minimums